aws-samples/the-aws-step-functions-workshop/content/module-7/step-1/index.en.md

 - Execute an asynchronous execution through a request to API Gateway
 - Configure the integration to be synchronous
 - Execute an synchronous execution through a request to API Gateway
+- Monitor the state machine using CloudWatch Logs and Metrics